-Spring and Fall quantitative aquatic plant surveys were undertaken for Lake Iroquois, Vermont in June and September 2022.
-The surveys occurred one-year post-treatment following aquatic plant management efforts employing the herbicide ProcellaCOR EC in 2021 for Eurasian watermilfoil control.
-The September component of the survey duplicated prior surveys conducted by the author (Eichler 2021).
+Spring and Fall quantitative aquatic plant surveys were undertaken for Lake Iroquois, Vermont in June and September 2023.
+The surveys occurred two-years post-treatment following aquatic plant management efforts employing the herbicide ProcellaCOR EC in 2021 for Eurasian watermilfoil control.
+The September component of the survey duplicated prior surveys conducted by the author (Eichler 2022).
 The surveys consisted of frequency of occurrence and relative abundance data for all aquatic plant species present in points distributed throughout the lake.
 The Point-Intercept Rake Toss method presently used by the US Army Corps of Engineers and others was employed.
 The assessment generated the information necessary to: 1) evaluate the effectiveness of the aquatic plant management efforts, 2) determine the impact of the management efforts on non-target aquatic plant species, and 3) provide data for comparison of post-treatment conditions to prior survey information.

 Eurasian watermilfoil (Myriophyllum spicatum) populations were first reported in 1990 in Lake Iroquois and confirmed in 1991.
 Hand harvesting by skin and SCUBA divers has been the basis of the program since the formation of the lake association in 2007.
 The aquatic weevil (Euhrychiopsis lecontei) population of the lake was supplemented in 2008 and 2009 to provide a biocontrol agent for Eurasian watermilfoil.
 However, by 2014 approximately 70 acres of Lake Iroquois was reported to support dense growth of Eurasian watermilfoil.
 Benthic barrier and diver assisted suction harvesting (DASH) were included in 2016 through 2019.
 A more intensive management effort based on herbicide treatment occurred in the Spring of 2021.
+No organized management efforts occurred in 2022.
+Limited diver assisted suction harvesting (DASH) was employed in 2023, however a report of dense growth of Eurasian watermilfoil to the west of the water ski course suggested the need for a more intensive management strategy.

-The aquatic plant community of Lake Iroquois in 2022 included twenty-three submersed species, two floating-leaved species, and six emergent species.
-Twenty-four species were collected in the point intercept portion of the survey, comparable to the 26, 25, 19, and 23 species reported in 2021, 2019, 2017 and 2014, respectively.
+The aquatic plant community of Lake Iroquois in 2023 included twenty-three submersed species, three floating-leaved species, one floating species and six emergent species.
+Twenty-three species were collected in the point intercept portion of the survey, comparable to the 24, 26, 25, 19, and 23 species reported in 2022,2021, 2019, 2017 and 2014, respectively.
 This number of species greatly exceeds the 15 species typically reported for moderately productive lakes in our region and indicates good water quality and a variety of habitat types.
 One of the species present in Lake Iroquois, Humped Bladderwort (Utricularia gibba) is found on Vermont's rare plant list (VT DEC 2012).
+Eurasian watermilfoil expanded to 3% of survey points in the Spring of 2023 and 19% of survey points in the Fall 2023 survey.
 Present in 1% of survey points in the Fall 2022 survey, Eurasian watermilfoil was absent in the Spring of 2022 and Fall, post-treatment survey of 2021.
 Eurasian watermilfoil was present in 24% of survey points in the Spring of 2021, 43% of survey points in the Fall of 2019 and 24% of survey points in the Fall of 2017, representing a decline from the dense growth reported for over 67% of the littoral zone in 2014.
 The density of Eurasian watermilfoil growth also varied, with most points described as dense growth in 2014 reduced to scattered or moderate growth in 2017 and 2019.
 Absent in the Fall 2021 and Spring 2022 surveys, Eurasian watermilfoil was reported as scattered growth at a single location in the Fall of 2022.
+By the Fall 2023 survey scattered growth of Eurasian watermilfoil was reported in several locations and dense growth was reported in the north end of the lake west of the water ski course.